Merathilis/ElvUI_MerathilisUI/README_CURSE.txt

 \\

 <<color #FF8C00>>**Features:**<</color>>
-* There are two Raid-/GroupFrame Layouts: DPS & Heal.
 * A lot of the Frames are now movable.
 E.g. CharacterFrame, LFG Frame, GameMenu etc. ...
 * Styled and animated GameMenu.
 * Tooltip Icons for Items/Spells/Achievements.